Movie tie-ins are a popular food marketing trick that can make you buy stupid things you just don't need and aren't good for you!

 3. If you’re in love with Minions or some other movie character, try to find a simpler, more nutritious way to express or share that interest.
 These Minion bananas on Pinterest seemed pretty darn cute AND easy to me.

-4. And if you’re going to indulge, consciously make it a decision to treat yourself and act by cutting back on sugar or processed foods someplace else during your week.
+4. And if you’re going to indulge, consciously make it a decision to treat yourself, and act by cutting back on sugar or processed foods elsewhere during your week.

 What’s your opinion of these movie promotions?